julianeon/useful-bash-scripts/README.md

 Here is a guide to what these files do.

+## clast.sh

+This script prints out the the contents of the last modified file in the current directory.

+Run it like this:

+`./clast.sh`

 ## countfiles.sh

 This script counts the number of files in the current directory and prints the sum out.